Add C preprocessor like functionality to mdp files

 I saw on the Feature Wishlist (http://www.gromacs.org/Developer_Zone/Roadmap/Feature_wishlist) a desire to do mdp chaining, so maybe this could be related to that (although the link is broken there, so I don't know all the details).
 Looking through how GROMACS reads in mdp files and top files I can see they are treated differently, so I don't know the level of difficulty of this proposal.

-#1 Updated by Mark Abraham about 5 years ago
+#1 Updated by Mark Abraham over 5 years ago

 There'd need to be some upgrade of the .mdp parsing gear, but at least in principle we could implement something like